 Currently there is increased demand on telecommunications networks across Australia due to Coronavirus.
 You may experience difficulty getting through to our Customer Care Team by phone.
 If so, please use email or use online chat for queries.
 We apologise for any inconvenience.

-- • For Online Chat, simply click the yellow popup window at bottom right of the page.
+- • For Online Chat, click the pink chat icon at bottom right of the page.

-- • You can pay your bill online by clicking the yellow “QUICK PAY” button on the top of our website.
+- • You can pay your bill online by clicking the ‘Quick Pay’ button on the top of our website.